deekshith-bommisetty/FrontEnd-Challenge-3---Landing-Page/README.md

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.

 There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

+## Hosted Link of the Project

+Please click here :